 Anna Hegland is a VCRS-funded doctoral candidate and assistant lecturer in the Centre for Medieval and Early Modern Studies at the University of Kent.
 Her research centers on violent language in early modern tragedies, and explores the intersections of rhetoric and performance in sixteenth- and seventeenth-century English drama.
 She is supervised by Dr Sarah Dustagheer and Professor Catherine Richardson.
 Anna is a member of Cultures of Performance in Medieval and Early Modern Europe, a research cluster at Kent dedicated to investigating performance events in Europe from c.
 500–1700, and organizes the postgraduate-led Coffee House seminars, an interdisciplinary series of workshops and discussions for early modernists at Kent.

 Anna-Nadine Pike currently works as a Graduate Trainee in the Library of New College, Oxford.
-Funded by a departmental studentship, Anna completed the MA in Medieval and Early Modern Studies at the University of Kent in 2019/20, and will graduate with Distinction.
+Funded by a departmental studentship, Anna completed the MA in Medieval and Early Modern Studies at the University of Kent in 2019/20, graduating with Distinction.
 Her MA dissertation considered the interrelation of text and textiles in late-medieval Middle English Bridgettine writings associated with Syon Abbey, and was supervised by Dr Ryan Perry.
 Anna previously graduated from the University of Oxford with a First Class BA in English Language and Literature.
-Her undergraduate dissertation, supervised by Dr Rebecca Beasley, explored the textile metaphors in the work of Virginia Woolf.
 Anna has further interests in the role of performative language in late-medieval mystical writings, and the value of silence and blank space in manuscripts.

 Professor Pascale Aebsicher - Lubaaba Al-Azami - Dr Charlie Berry - Dr Amy Blakeway - Professor Barbara Bombi - Nat Cutter - Dr Paul Dryburgh - Dr Beate Fricke - Dr Robert Gallagher - Dr Peter Good - Dr Dan Gosling - Dr John Wyatt Greenlee - Dr Jon-Mark Grussenmeyer - Dr Ada Hajdu - Dr Rebekah Higgitt - Dr Diane Heath - Dr Suzanna Ivanič - Jordan Knowles - Professor Henrike Lähnemann - Graeme Millen - Celia Mills - Edward Mills - Pietro Mocchi - Dr Marta Musso - Dr Heather Pagan - Dr Ryan Perry - Dr Alison Ray - Emeric Rigault - Dr Edward Roberts - Dr David Rundle - Dr Daniel Starza Smith - Danny Smith - Dr Sheila Sweetinburgh - Anna Turnham - Professor Martine van Elk - students and staff of the MA in Early Modern English Literature: Text and Transmission (King's College London)